-In spring 2014, CEO launched a pilot program to help make achieving energy efficiency easy for producers.
-Working with numerous industry stakeholders, the pilot brought existing resources and partners together while leveraging new funding and a turnkey approach.
-Successfully completed on June 30, 2014, The Colorado Energy Office (CEO), in collaboration with the Colorado Department of Agriculture (CDA) and various partners, will build upon the success of the Colorado Dairy and Irrigation Efficiency pilot program and implement a statewide program this fall to reduce energy use in Colorado’s agricultural sector.
-More information on the statewide program will be available later this year, please check back for details then.
+The Colorado Energy Office (CEO), in collaboration with the Colorado Department of Agriculture (CDA) and various partners, will build upon the success of the Colorado Dairy and Irrigation Efficiency pilot program and implement a statewide program to reduce energy use in Colorado’s agricultural sector.
+Find the pilot program case study HERE.

 The Colorado Dairy and Irrigation Efficiency Program is scheduled to launch in March of 2015.

 CEO’s statewide program will bring existing resources and partners together and leverage new funding and a turnkey approach that make achieving energy efficiency easy for producers.